djanito/JYF.io/README.md

 Next, fork the repository.
 Then, go into your favorite terminal.

-    git clone git@github.com:YOUR_USERNAME/agario.git
+    git clone git@github.com:YOUR_USERNAME/JYF.io.git
     cd agario

-Now, while still inside the `agario` folder, compile the project and click on the main.exe.
+Now, while still inside the `JYF.io` folder, compile the project and click on the main.exe.

 ## Features